gramineproject/gramine/Documentation/manpages/gramine-sgx-sign.rst

     The dependency file is in Makefile format, and is suitable for using in build systems (Make, Ninja).

+.. option:: --chroot <path>

+    When calculating cryptographic hashes of trusted files, measure files inside a |~| chroot instead of paths in root of the file system.
+Requires that all paths in manifest are absolute, and those will be interpreted as relative to the directory specified as the value of the option.

+    Note you need to be very careful that the gramine runtime binaries are exactly the same inside chroot as the ones used to execute :program:`gramine-sgx-sign`.

 .. option:: --verbose, -v

     Print details to standard output.
 This is the default.